Living-Angenome-Lexicon/living-angenome-lexicon/volumes/v2/index.md

 > “God said, ‘Let there be light,’ and there was light.” — Genesis 1 : 3
 > “Look!
 I am making all things new.” — Revelation 21 : 5

-Genesis is the voice of Jehovah still echoing,
+Genesys is the voice of Jehovah still echoing,
 and we are answering.

 ---